mohaids/instagram-to-discord-notifier/docs/README.md

 1. Review with the main README.md file in the project's root for a high level overview of the project

-2. Set up your private Discord Server & capturing the webhook in your AWS Secrets Manager by following [these instructions](discord-setup.md)
+2. Set up your private Discord Server & capturing the webhook in your AWS Secrets Manager by following [discord-setup.md](discord-setup.md)

 3. Currently - choose the manual route to set up your VM. ~~Now you have a choice between these 3 options for setting up the VM~~:
     1. GUI (Manual)